Mathieu-Boyer/chesspp/README.md

 ### The Chameleon
 - **Doesn’t move on its own**, It copies.
-- **Mimics your opponent**, It can move like the last piece your opponent played (except the king).
+- **Mimics your opponent**, It can move like the last piece your opponent played (except for the king and chameleon).
-- **Evolves with each capture** — Every time it captures, it gains that piece’s movement abilities permanently.
+- **Evolves with each capture**, Every time it captures, it gains that piece’s movement abilities permanently.
-- **Tactical depth** — Starts off weak, but with smart play, it becomes a real threat over time.
+- **Tactical depth**, Starts off weak, but with smart play, it becomes a real threat over time.

 ### The Prince
 - **Limited royalty**, Moves like a queen, but only up to 2 squares in any direction.